Camu Camu: Superfood for Immunity & Skin Health

 Looking for a natural glow?
 Strawberries are loaded with vitamin C, which your body needs to produce collagen.
 Collagen keeps skin firm, elastic, and youthful, and vitamin C also helps protect against UV damage and free radicals.

-Strawberries are one of the best dietary sources of ellagic acid, a polyphenol known for its anti-inflammatory and potential cancer-protective properties.
+Strawberries are one of the best sources of ellagic acid.
+This polyphenol is known for its anti-inflammatory and cancer-protective properties.
 It helps reduce oxidative stress and supports hormonal balance.

 Despite their sweet taste, strawberries contain just 7 grams of natural sugar per cup.
 They have a low glycemic index, making them ideal for those managing blood sugar or insulin sensitivity.